 must check you can afford to enter into an agreement with them and how that might affect your entitlement to benefits

-must give you a fixed-term tenancy of at least 5 years
+must give you a fixed-term standard occupation contract of at least 5 years

 must arrange for an independent valuation of your home if you haven’t already got one

 must give you a 14-day cooling-off period after you sign up to give you more time to decide what to do